 Dave who in his spare time is a CPA, has been the treasurer for the last five years and the board asked that he manage our chapters financial picture, and he has.
 He is also an avid outdoorsman and conservationist.

 I have been a member of TU for several years and have enjoyed learning more about conservation and clean water.
 I grew up trout fishing on small streams in southern Wisconsin and was introduced to fly fishing in my early twenties.
 My brother in law became my guide and teacher in Colorado and for several years now I have enjoyed fishing rivers with him in Colorado and Wyoming.
-In my professional life and through most of my career I have worked as a therapist with

 Married to Linda, Father of 3, Grandkids-6 (all are active fly fishers).